lbruand/freetle/freetlelib/README.markdown

 # Performance
-Freetle compares well with XML transformation leader XSLTC when transforming small documents (in our benchmark XSLT : 15,4 Mb/s whereas Freetle stands at 13,70 Mb/s ) Keep in mind that :
+Freetle compares well with XML transformation leader XSLTC when transforming small documents (in our benchmark XSLTC : 15,4 Mb/s whereas Freetle stands at 13,70 Mb/s ) XSLTC is only 12% faster than Freetle.
+Keep in mind that :
  * XSLTC does not transform documents of arbitrary size whereas Freetle does.
  * Freetle is much more memory-efficient than XSLTC.